uncrtv/tumboard/README.md

 * [For Safari](https://github.com/downloads/precocity/tumboard/tumboard.safariextz)
 * [For Chrome](https://github.com/downloads/precocity/tumboard/tumboard.crx)

+Download and double-click.

+Auto-updating is _enabled_, triggered by modifying the two update manifests (one for each browser).

 Who am I?
 ---------
 My name is Tom, and I'm a fabulous cat.
 Meow!